-In \cite{Zuniga-JPhA}, the author introduced a new non-Archimedean model of evolutionary dyna\-mics, where the genomes (sequences) are represented by $p$-adic numbers, which are words of a variable length, not necessarily bounded, written in the alphabet $\left\{ 0,1,\ldots,p-1\right\} $.
-The sequences are organized in phylogenetic trees, and there is a natural distance between two sequences which depends on the first common ancestor of the given sequences.
+In \cite{Zuniga-JPhA}, the author introduced a new non-Archimedean model of evolutionary dyna\-mics, where the genomes (sequences) are represented by $p$-adic numbers.
+The length of the sequences varies in time, and it is not bounded.
+The sequences are organized in a tree-like structures resembling the phylogenetic trees.
+There is a natural distance between two sequences which depends on the first common ancestor of the given sequences.
 The space of all possible sequences has a fractal nature.
-The time evolution of the concentration of a given sequence is controlled by a $p$-adic evolution equation, which is a $p$-adic continuous version of the classical Eigen-Schuster model.
+The time evolution of the concentration of a sequence is controlled by a $p$-adic evolution equation, which is a $p$-adic continuous version of the classical Eigen-Schuster model.
 This equation depends on a fitness function $f$ and on mutation measure $Q$.
-By choosing a mutation measure of Gibbs type, and by using a $p$-adic version of the Maynard Smith Ansatz, in \cite{Zuniga-JPhA}, the author showed the existence of threshold function $M_{c}(f,Q)$, such that the long term survival of a sequence requires that its length grows faster than $M_{c}(f,Q)$.
+For some families of mutation measures and by using a $p$-adic version of the Maynard Smith Ansatz, in \cite{Zuniga-JPhA}, the author showed the existence of threshold function $M_{c}(f,Q)$, such that the long term survival of a sequence requires that its length grows faster than $M_{c}(f,Q)$.
 This implies that Eigen's paradox does not occur if the complexity of genomes grows at the right pace.
-Our mathematical model agrees with the proposal of Scheuring \cite{Sch} and Poole, Jeffares, Penny to explain Eigen's paradox \cite{Poole etal}, more exactly, the Darwin-Eigen cycle proposed by Poole et al. takes place if the length of the genomes exceeds $M_{c}(f,Q)$.
-In \cite{Zuniga-JPhA} a heuristic approach to the existence of quasispecies was presented, the purpose of this work is to provide a rigorous mathematical analysis of the quasispecies model, in a non-Archimedean framework, that allows explaining the Eigen paradox.
+In \cite{Zuniga-JPhA} a heuristic approach to the existence of quasispecies was presented, the purpose of this work is to provide a rigorous mathematical analysis of this model, that allows explaining the Eigen paradox.